 - You can copy SPC2CSV.exe to an appropriate location on your computer

-- If it does not run, you may need to download Java from Sun for free, and follow the instructions to install it.
+- If it does not run, you may need to download Java for free, and follow the instructions to install it.

 - This is a free utility, distributed on an as-is basis, without warranties or licensing restrictions